by Cayelin K Castell

 Whenever I walk back to see something that has caught my eye I always feel it is similar to what happens when a planet goes retrograde – as it is also seen walking back across the sky to get a closer look and sense of something it has just passed.

 I mentioned to Peter how it looked like a work of art and not something you see in the desert very often.
-In fact I don’t ever remember seeing anything like this before in my 40+ years of living in the Arizona Desert – though I may have seen something like this before – it was the way it was positioned in the dried grass that captured my attention.
-Message received, though I am still decoding it.
+In fact I don’t ever remember seeing anything like this before in my 40+ years of living and hiking in the Arizona Desert – though I may have seen something like this before – it was the way it was positioned that captured my attention.
+Message received, and I am still decoding it.

 Going back to to get a closer look at something you have already passed by is a great reminder of the opportunity we have whenever Mercury is Retrograde.
 I feel I was sent a magical message.
 I hope it feels like an inspiring message for you and a great reminder of the gift Mercury Retrograde can be when we recognize it as such.